Ebola Virus: Symptoms, Diagnosis and Treatment

 It can lead to uncontrollable bleeding and blood-clotting cells are significantly affected.

+So what exactly is the Ebola virus?
 As the virus spreads through the body, it damages the immune system and organs.
 Ultimately, it causes levels of blood-clotting cells to drop.
 This leads to severe, uncontrollable bleeding.

 This blog will discuss all you need to know about the virus which kills 90% of people who are infected.